 Winter for Vata-Kapha and Kapha-Vata

-Your best strategy for staying balanced this winter will be to assess your body’s state of balance and the influence of your local weather on a day-to-day basis.
-With a refined sense of awareness, you can adapt your routine to pacify either vata, or kapha, or both—depending on your changing needs.
-To this end, you may find it helpful to read both the vata and kapha sections for more useful tips on how to pacify one or the other of your predominant doshas at a time.
+Your best strategy for staying balanced this winter will be to assess your body’s present state of balance and the influence of your local weather on a day-to-day basis.
+With a refined sense of awareness, you can adapt your routine to pacify either vata or kapha or both—depending on your changing needs.
+To this end, you may find it helpful to read both the vata and kapha sections for more useful tips on how to pacify either of these doshas at any given time.

 Foods to Favor

-Refer to the general recommendations for broad-based guidelines well-suited to your body type.
-Eat warm, cooked foods that are lavishly spiced with a variety of flavors.
-Especially supportive foods for you to eat this winter include apricots, berries, cherries, peaches, soaked prunes, soaked raisins, asparagus, carrots, chilies, green beans, mustard greens, okra, rutabaga, cooked spinach, honey (never cooked or heated), amaranth, basmati rice, miso, tur dal, ghee, mustard oil, sunflower oil, goat’s milk, freshwater fish, shrimp, pumpkin seeds, and sunflower seeds.
+Eat warm, cooked foods that are generously spiced with a variety of flavors.
+Especially supportive foods for you to eat this winter include apricots, berries, cherries, peaches, soaked prunes, soaked raisins, asparagus, carrots, chilies, green beans, mustard greens, okra, rutabaga, cooked spinach, honey (never cooked or aggressively heated), amaranth, basmati rice, miso, tur dal, ghee, mustard oil, sunflower oil, goat’s milk, freshwater fish, shrimp, pumpkin seeds, and sunflower seeds.

 Acceptable Seasonal Indulgences